Tooth formation - delayed or absent

 What to Expect at Your Office Visit

-The health care provider will perform a physical exam.
-This will include a detailed look at the mouth and gums.
+The provider will perform a physical exam.
+This will include a detailed look at your child's mouth and gums.
 You will be asked questions such as:

 - In what order did the teeth emerge?